Albert Jesse Bowley Sr.: Early career

 Bowley was born on November 24, 1875, in Westminster, California, the son of Freeman Sparks Bowley and Flora Ella Pepper Bowley.
 His sister was actress Flora Juliet Bowley.
 He graduated from the United States Military Academy in 1897 and was commissioned as a second lieutenant of Artillery.
 He served in the Philippines during the Spanish–American War.

 Between the Spanish–American War and World War I, Bowley served in a variety of command and staff assignments, including commander of a coast artillery company at Fort Greble, Rhode Island, aide-de-camp to Major General Frederick Dent Grant and military attaché in China.
 He also served on the Mexican border during the Punitive Expedition in pursuit of Pancho Villa of 1916 to 1917.

-During World War I, Bowley successively commanded the 17th Field Artillery Regiment, 2nd Field Artillery Brigade, and VI Corps Artillery, additionally attaining the rank of brigadier general in June 1918, and receiving the Army Distinguished Service Medal, The citation for which reads:
+During World War I, Bowley successively commanded the 17th Field Artillery Regiment, 2nd Field Artillery Brigade, and VI Corps Artillery, additionally attaining the temporary rank of brigadier general in June 1918, and receiving the Army Distinguished Service Medal, The citation for which reads:

 Post World War I

-In 1921, Bowley became commander of Fort Bragg, North Carolina, a post he held until 1928.
-During this assignment, he was responsible for Fort Bragg's expansion into one of the Army's largest installations.
+In August 1919, Bowley reverted to his permanent rank of colonel.
+In 1920, he graduated from the United States Army War College.
+Bowley accepted a permanent promotion to brigadier general in May 1921.
+In 1921, he became commander of Fort Bragg, North Carolina, a post he held until 1928.
+During this assignment, Bowley was responsible for Fort Bragg's expansion into one of the Army's largest installations.
+While there, he also served as acting commander of the Fourth Corps Area four times between January 1925 and October 1927.

-Bowley was assigned as temporary commander of VIII Corps 1928, and he commanded the 2nd Infantry Division from 1928 to 1929.
+Bowley commanded the 2nd Infantry Division from March 1928 to April 1929, and was assigned as temporary commander of the Eighth Corps Area from April to December 1928.
 From 1929 to 1931 he was the Army's Assistant Army Chief of Staff for Personnel, G-1.
 In 1931, he was promoted to major general and was assigned to command the US Army's Hawaiian Division, where he remained until 1934.
 Bowley commanded the Fifth Corps Area from 1934 to 1935, and the Third Corps Area from 1935 to 1938.
 He was then commander of Fourth Army and Ninth Corps Area.
 He was promoted to lieutenant general on August 5, 1939, when the four Army commanders were temporarily promoted to the reestablished grade and title of lieutenant general, and served until he reached the mandatory retirement age of 64 on November 24 of the same year.